“When it comes to your life, you are marketing your personal brand every day, whether you realize it or not.”

-As your coach, Kristan Getsy accelerates the crux of who you are and who you want to become.
-In her proprietary process, she helps you find the peace that comes with fulfilling your true center.
-She uses the tenants of marketing, just like APPLE, TOMS, Coca Cola or TIDE, to help you on your journey of connecting your values, desires and talents to grow personally and professionally.
+As your coach, I accelerate the crux of who you are and who you want to become.
+Using my proprietary process, I will help you find the peace that comes with fulfilling your true center.
+I use the tenants of marketing, just like APPLE, TOMS, Coca Cola or TIDE, to help you on your journey of connecting your values, desires, and talents to grow personally and professionally.
 The stakes are more personal and arguably higher than with a “commercial” brand, but the process is nearly the same whether talking about growing a business or ourselves.
 As you market yourself for a new career or take yourself in new directions personally, your brand should stay true to who you are and who you want to be.

 PERSONAL BRAND DEFINED:

 A personal brand distinguishes you’re unique values, from the visual (clothes you wear, hairstyle, eyeglasses, shoes, jewelry, car you drive, house where you live, etc.), the actions (job you perform, organizations you affiliate with, vacations you take, friends you choose, etc.) and how you talk about yourself (demeanor in which you speak – shy, loud, etc. and what you say, optimistic, joyous, pessimistic and negative).

 Just like with the big brands, I will help you through a proprietary analysis to identify what you are good at and what you want to develop.
 We gather your inventory of skills and what could make your brand well defined.
 It’s important to command what your Unique Value Proposition (UVP) is.